COVID-19 FAQ for Families and Members of the Public

 Why isn’t anyone saying where in the province COVID-19 cases are?

 Public Health investigates confirmed cases to identify and notify people who may have come in contact with an individual who has tested positive for COVID-19.

 Information/details about locations and circumstances of identified cases would only be provided publicly if there was a need and benefit to support efforts around contact identification.
 The Government has created a website that shows the total number of positive tests by Nova Scotia Health's zone. www.novascotia.ca/coronavirus/data

 All Nova Scotians should be practicing measures like social distancing, hand washing, and cleaning of high-touch surfaces to help prevent the spread of the virus.
-Anyone returning to Nova Scotia from outside of Nova Scotia, Prince Edward Island or Newfoundland and Labrador must self-isolate for 14 days.
+Anyone returning to Nova Scotia from outside of Nova Scotia or Prince Edward Island must self-isolate for 14 days.

 Should I (or my children) go ahead with scheduled immunizations as planned?

 You should continue to see your family practice for prenatal, newborn, and well-baby check-ups (vaccinations).
 For individuals without a health care provider, Public Health offers various immunization services (as per the Routine Immunization Schedule) across Nova Scotia.
 You will need to call your local Public Health office to register for immunization services, as walk-in appointments are not possible.

 Should I make and/or wear a mask to protect myself or others from COVID-19?